tgbv/hermes/README.md

 ### Contributing/Engineering

-Currently application has 2 base modules: the **server** and the **sms-sender** which communicate locally via HTTP.
+Application has 3 base modules which communicate locally via HTTP.

-- Server is written in Node with Expressjs and uses Ejs to process frontend data.
+- **Server** is written in Node with Expressjs and uses Ejs to process frontend data.
 It handles the frontend, API and site logic.

-- Sms-sender is written in Go with [telnyx-golang](https://github.com/tgbv/telnyx-golang) wrapper for Telnyx API.
+- **SMS-sender** is written in Go with [telnyx-golang](https://github.com/tgbv/telnyx-golang) wrapper for Telnyx API.
 It handles the actual process of sending/receiving messages.
 Outbound communications are in direct with Telnyx API, via **clearnet**, so your sent message does reach the clearnet at some point.

+- **Blacklist** is written in Go.
+It fetches the list with blacklisted phrases every ~2 minutes and stores them in RAM.
+It checks the outgoing messages from/text against the phrases via regular expressions.

 Ideas and contributions are welcomed!